AutoTicks/peaceful-invesment/DEPLOYMENT.md

 ## 🐳 Docker Configuration

 The project includes:
-- `Dockerfile` - Multi-stage build for production
+- `Dockerfile` - Multi-stage build for production using pnpm
 - `nginx.conf` - Nginx configuration for SPA routing
 - `.dockerignore` - Excludes unnecessary files
 - `docker-compose.yml` - For local testing
+- `pnpm-lock.yaml` - Lock file for reproducible builds

+**Note**: The Dockerfile automatically installs pnpm and uses it for dependency management.

 ## 📦 Coolify Deployment Steps